 One of the ways to manage dry eye symptoms caused by inflammation is with intense pulsed light treatment (IPL).
 IPL improves the symptoms for people with dry eyes by using light energy to improve the effects of meibomian gland dysfunction (MGD).
 This treatment has been safely used for decades in dermatology and is considered a safe, effective practice.

-A consultation with your optometrist can let you know if you qualify for IPL dry eye therapy.
+A consultation with your optometrist can let you know if you qualify for IPL dry eye treatment.

 Radiofrequency Therapy